vintlang/vintlang/repl/docs/en/while.md

 5
 ```

-By understanding while loops in Nuru, you can create code that repeats a specific action or checks for certain conditions, offering more flexibility and control over your code execution.
+By understanding while loops in vint, you can create code that repeats a specific action or checks for certain conditions, offering more flexibility and control over your code execution.